 Is the space clean?
 Do they wrap everything in plastic wrap?
 Are the needles new and discarded after use?
 Do the artists wear surgical gloves?
 Do they wash their hands before and after a tattoo, after a break?
 The answer needs to be yes to all of those.

-If the space has blood stains, the artist is sick, it smells bad, there are people smoking, drinking, and doing drugs (yes, it happens), or any of the questions above was a no, then you really need to leave.
+If the place has blood stains, the artist is sick, it smells bad, there are people smoking, drinking, and doing drugs (yes, it happens), or any of the questions above was a no, then you really need to leave.

 You don’t need to ask any of these questions, just look around, see how they do with other customers, look at their tools.
 If everything is well cared for, then chances are – it’s fine.
 If not, then, consider finding somewhere else.